Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 * What architecture was chosen?

-My network is a convolutional neural network, as these tend to do very well with images.
-I mostly used the same architecture as the LeNet neural network did, with 2 convolutional layers and 3 fully connected layers.
-I also did a few attempts with one less convolutional layer (which sped it up by a decent amount but dropped the accuracy) as well as one less fully connected layer (which only marginally dropped the accuracy).
+I used convolutional neural network, as these tend to do very well with images.
+I started with LeNet neural network and tried to play around this architecture.
+I used 2 convolutional layers and 3 fully connected layers.
+There is speed accuracy trade off.
+I also did a few attempts with one less convolutional layer which sped it up by a decent amount but dropped the accuracy.
+Further one less fully connected layer only marginally dropped the accuracy.

 * Why did you believe it would be relevant to the traffic sign application?

-One item I did change from the basic LeNet structure was adding dropout to the fully connected layers.
+Starting with LeNet structure I added one extra dropout layer to the fully connected layers.
 Although this makes initial epochs in validation a little worse, I gained an additional 3% on test accuracy.
 Since I was getting to validation accuracy of around 97%, with test accuracy down by 88-89%, there was clearly a little bit of overfitting being done.
 Dropout helped get my test accuracy into the 90's by preventing some of that overfitting.
 I put dropout at 0.7 probability as that tended to still validate at a decent rate within an acceptable number of epochs over a lower number such as 0.5.
 Also, I switched max pool to average pool as that seemed to slightly increase accuracy.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 I ran through a few items for each paramater in order to tune my model further.
 The results of this are shown below; not that this is not a true grid search as I was only tuning one parameter at a time as opposed to checking every combination of the below items.
 For speed's sake, I stuck to 10 epochs, although there is definitely a potential had I ran through something like 100 epochs to improve the validation accuracy while at the same time arriving at a better final test score.
 The default otherwise used was a learning rate of .01, 150 batch size, 2 convolutional layers and 3 fully connected layers (which is after a little bit of guess and check already).

 Learning rate after 10 epochs:
 .1 = .040
 .01 = .976 .005 = .983 .001 = .973